Leslie West: 21st century

-Health and death
+Health, death, and tributes

 By the late 1970s, West was recovering from addiction to heroin, morphine, and cocaine.
-West said in various interviews that his drug problems and similar drug abuse problems of other bandmates, had interfered with the success of both Mountain, and West, Bruce and Laing.
-In the mid-1980s, just as he was overcoming the drug problems, West was diagnosed with diabetes and his weight fluctuated over the years as he struggled with the disease.
-In the early 2000s he also survived a short bout with bladder cancer.
+West said in various interviews that his drug problems and similar drug abuse problems of other bandmates, had interfered with the success of both Mountain and West, Bruce and Laing.
+In the mid-1980s, just as he was overcoming the drug problems, West was diagnosed with diabetes, and his weight fluctuated over the years as he struggled with the disease.
+In the early 2000s, he survived a short bout with bladder cancer.
 In 2011, due to complications from his diabetes, West's right leg had to be amputated.
 West said in a 2014 interview that he believed his past smoking also contributed to the crisis with his leg.

-West went into cardiac arrest on Monday, December 21, 2020 and was rushed to a hospital in nearby Palm Coast where he never regained consciousness.
-After being contacted by Rolling Stone, West's brother Larry West confirmed that Leslie West had died.
-A report by Variety based on social media posts made by Larry West states that Leslie West died on Wednesday, December 23, 2020.
+West went into cardiac arrest on December 21, 2020, and was rushed to a hospital in nearby Palm Coast, Florida, where he never regained consciousness.
+After being contacted by Rolling Stone, his brother Larry confirmed that Leslie had died.
+A report by Variety, based on social media posts made by Larry, states that Leslie died on December 23, 2020.
 He was 75.

+Many celebrities and rock musicians paid tribute to West on his death, including Howard Stern, Brian May, Geezer Butler, Peter Frampton, Joe Satriani, Neal Schon, David Coverdale, Vernon Reid, Tom Morello, Slash, and Joe Bonamassa and Dee Snider,.
+Foo Fighters also performed "Mississippi Queen" live on The Howard Stern Show in tribute to West shortly after his death.

+Influence on other guitarists

+A multitude of rock guitarists have credited West as an influence on their playing over the years, including Eddie Van Halen, Randy Rhoads, Michael Schenker, Johnny Ramone, and Tim Sult, among others.

 Equipment

 West was renowned for helping popularize the Gibson Les Paul Jr. guitar, with a single P-90 pickup, along with the use of Sunn Amplifiers, to create a tone which became his trademark sound.
+According to former Guitar World editor-in-chief Brad Tolinski, West achieved his trademark early 1970s guitar tone via a Sunn Coliseum PA that ran on 6550 tubes rather than a traditional guitar amplifier.